Steel Solutions Center

 6.7.3.
 What is the difference between the surface preparation requirements for Class A and B surfaces in slip-critical connections?

 With uncoated faying surfaces, clean mill scale provides a Class A slip resistance, μ=0.30, whereas blast cleaning is required to obtain the higher Class B slip coefficient, μ=0.50.
 With painted faying surfaces, the slip resistance is determined by the tested performance of the paint system as meeting Class A, B, or some other intermediate slip coefficient and the steel to be painted must be blast-cleaned in all cases.
-Roughened (see 6.7.4) hot-dip galvanized surfaces also provide a Class A slip coefficient, μ=0.30.
+Hot-dip galvanized surfaces also provide a Class A slip coefficient, μ=0.30.
+The requirement to roughen hot-dip galvanized surfaces has been relaxed.

 6.7.4.
-As required in the RCSC Specification Section 3.2.2(c), galvanized surfaces in slip-critical connections must be roughened by means of hand wire brushing.
-What treatment constitutes roughening?
+Do galvanized surfaces in slip-critical connections require roughening by means of hand wire brushing?